Search Our Site

 MicroBotox

-If VBeam doesn’t work well enough for your skin, MicroBotox is an option that we’ve seen work very well.
+If VBeam alone isn’t effective, MicroBotox can be a game-changer for managing persistent redness.
+Our patients have experienced dramatic improvements, even with severe cases.
 Even in patients with bright red skin, the results can be profound.
 We don’t typically start with this as our first treatment because there is maintenance needed every 3-4 months, and that makes both the cost and inconvenience factor higher with this option versus the VBeam laser.

 However, most practices don’t understand how to use MicroBotox in the context of managing rosacea as a disease and ongoing maintenance.
 If you’re interested in MicroBotox, we are happy to become your rosacea doctors and help you with the full scale of treatment.